groundedai/openplayground/src/md/intro.md

 ## How to contribute

 OpenPlayground is open source and we welcome contributions.
-You can find the code on GitHub.
+You can find the code on GitHub (todo: link).

-If you would like to donate to support the development of OpenPlayground, you can do so here.
+If you would like to donate to support the development of OpenPlayground, you can do so here (todo: link).

 ## Contact

-Please contact us with any questions, feedback or opportunities to collaborate.
+Please contact us with any questions, feedback or ideas for working together.